 Addressing safety and comprehensiveness concerns for neurological examination via telehealth in patients with low back pain

 Low back pain (LBP) is a leading cause of disability globally.
 A neurological examination is standard practice in the assessment of patients with LBP-related symptoms, informing clinical diagnosis and management decisions.
 Failure to adequately identify neurological compromise can have serious consequences for the patient and health service alike.
-There has been a recent shift towards managing patients with LBP via telehealth (specifically video-conferencing), particularly in response to the global COVID-19 pandemic.
-While experts have provided their perspectives regarding how individual neurological examination tests can be modified to a telehealth environment, no studies have formally established level of agreement when performing these tests via telehealth (compared to in-person examination).
+There has been a growing shift towards managing patients with LBP via telehealth (specifically video-conferencing), particularly in response to the global COVID-19 pandemic.
+While clinical experts have provided their perspectives regarding how individual neurological examination tests can be modified to a telehealth environment, no studies have formally established level of agreement when performing these tests via telehealth (compared to in-person examination).

 Contact us